saidaibrg/charta.js/README.md

   * Ability to stack notes
   * Password-locked notes
   * Import/export of notes (by sharing files or through cloud)
-    * Ability to export as different file types (ex. .txt, .rtf, possibly .pdf)
+    * Ability to export as different file types (ex. .txt, .rtf, possibly .pdf), as well as import from various file types